McRaeAlex/McRaeAlex.github.io/_posts/2020-11-16-The-beauty-of-awk.md

 Kernighan (Brian)
 ```

-Awk was created to make manipuating both number and strings easy based on
+Awk was created to make manipulating both number and strings easy based on
 patterns in the input.

 ## Awk programs